-Ferrante et al. [8, 12] redefine control dependence in terms of a Control Flow Graph requiring it to have an entry and end node, such that all nodes can reach the end node.
-However, this is not realistic for programs that may, deliberately and of necessity, fail to terminate; such programs may not have an end node in their flow graph.
+Ferrante et al. [8, 12] redefine control dependence in terms of a Control Flow Graph requiring it to have an entry and exit node, such that all nodes can reach the exit node.
+However, this is not realistic for programs that may, deliberately and of necessity, fail to terminate; such program may not have an exit node in their flow graph.